Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Import and Deploy VM Image on Akamai Cloud

-To provision a Linode Compute Instance by importing an existing VM image, ensure the image is in the proper format and compressed with gzip.
+To provision a Linode by importing an existing VM image, ensure the image is in the proper format and compressed with gzip.

 Prepare Image File for Import